OmniSharp/omnisharp-vim/README.md

 "let g:SuperTabClosePreviewOnPopupClose = 1

-"don't autoselect first item in omnicomplete, show if only one item (for preview) "remove preview if you don't want to see documentation set completeopt=longest,menuone,preview
+"don't autoselect first item in omnicomplete, show if only one item (for preview) "remove preview if you don't want to see any documentation whatsoever. set completeopt=longest,menuone,preview
+" Fetch full documentation during omnicomplete requests.
+" There is a performance penalty with this (especially on Mono) " By default, only Type/Method signatures are fetched.
+Full documentation can still be fetched when " you need it with the :OmniSharpDocumentation command.
+" let g:omnicomplete_fetch_documentation=1

-"move the preview window (code documentation) to the bottom of the screen, so it doesn't move the code! set splitbelow
+"Move the preview window (code documentation) to the bottom of the screen, so it doesn't move the code!
+"You might also want to look at the echodoc plugin set splitbelow

 nnoremap <F5> :wa!<cr>:OmniSharpBuild<cr>